-Through all my years as a writer, I’ve seen many people and various instances where this topic is a point for deliberation.
-It is quite a confusing subject for some people, especially newbie writers, but I’m going to break the jinx in this article.
+As a writer, I’ve seen many people and various instances where this topic is a point for deliberation.
+It’s quite a confusing subject for some people, especially newbie writers, but I’m going to break the jinx in this article.

-Probably you have seen some companies make a demand specifically for a copywriter and others making a demand only for a content writer, and you are wondering, are they not both the same thing?
-Is it not just writing?
+You’ve probably seen some companies make a demand specifically for a copywriter and others make a demand only for a content writer.
+You may be wondering, aren’t they the same thing?
+Aren’t they both just writing?

-Remember, I started as an ordinary writer at first.
-I wrote articles, blog posts, and other creative writing services, charging $10 per 1000 words as many freelancers do.
+Remember, I started my career as an ordinary writer.
+I wrote articles, blog posts and did other creative writing services.
+I would charge $10 per 1000 words, as many freelancers do.

-Not until I got hold of the profound copywriting secret and I’ve built six years of experience.
-I’ve worked with over a thousand clients.
-So you can see, I’ve experienced both forms of writing, and I can comfortably lead you through this path.
+Not until I got hold of the profound copywriting secrets that I built six years of experience with.
+I’ve worked with over a thousand clients in my career.
+I’ve experienced both forms of writing and can comfortably lead you through this path.

 Both copywriting and content writing are essential for every business.
-They cannot be replaced by each other because they have different purposes and different applications.
-Also, as a freelance writer, both of them are an excellent way to make money for yourself, and they can be similar in writing, but it doesn’t always happen.
+They can’t be replaced because they have different purposes and different applications.
+Also, as a freelance writer, both are an excellent way to make money for yourself, and although they can be similar in writing, it isn’t always so.

-Now for starters, do you think copywriting is the same as content writing?
+For starters, do you think copywriting is the same as content writing?
 If you said NO, then you are right.
-Copywriting is NOT the same as content writing, but how?
+Copywriting is NOT the same as content writing, and I’ll explain how.

-At the end of this article, you must have known the difference between both fields of writing, and you can comfortably decide on which one to pitch your tent in.
+At the end of this article, you’d understand the difference between both fields of writing and can comfortably decide on which one to pitch your tent in.

 So let’s dive in.
 Here are some of the things this article will cover: